ortus-docs/commandbox-docs/usage/parameters/escaping_special_characters.md

 ## Backticks

 Backticks are used in parameter values to demarcate an expression to be parsed.
 Escape them with a backslash.
+All backticks need escaped regardless of whether they are encased on single or double quotes.

 ```bash
 echo "Nothing to \`see\` here"